 For ideas about how to channel your math degree into a fulfilling and lucrative career, check out this list of 10 large and growing U.S.-based companies that employ math majors.

-- Boeing: Engineering involves a great deal of math, and the engineers at Boeing are adept at studying and developing models that are highly math-based, such as calculated models of air flow across the surface of aircraft wings and astronomical trajectories.
+Engineering involves a great deal of math, and the engineers at Boeing are adept at studying and developing models that are highly math-based, such as calculated models of an airflow across the surface of aircraft wings and astronomical trajectories.
 An employer of more than 170,000 people worldwide, Boeing hires math majors for positions in its Chicago headquarters as well as California, Washington, and a number of other locations.
 Check out the Boeing Careers site for more information.

 Popular Online Math Degrees

 |Concordia University at Portland — The MEd in Curriculum and Instruction with a specialization in Mathematics from Concordia University at Portland is geared for students with a passion for quantitative analytics, statistics, and teaching.
 The online program requires the completion of 45 units and can be completed in two years.
 Admission criteria include your GPA, evidence of work experience, past quantitative coursework, and the GMAT exam.